COMPUTER-BASED ENGLISH TEST (OOPT)

 You will be given 70 minutes to answer about 45 questions, but you may not need so long.
 The test is adaptive - in other words, the computer program decides which questions to ask you, depending on how well you are doing.
 If you answer several questions correctly, you will then be given more difficult ones; conversely, you will get easier questions if you don’t answer the previous questions correctly.
 By constantly matching questions from its databank to your ability to answer them correctly, the test can, therefore, accurately assess your level of English.

-For examples of the kind of questions you will receive, please click on the following link:
+For examples of the kinds of questions you will need to answer, please click on the following link (screenshots from the OUP website).

 Further information for Master's applicants